RishiSomanIsASomosa/RishiSomanIsASomosa/README.md

     "Stack Overflow is my second home (first home is my chair)", "I've googled the same error 47 times.
 Still don't understand it 🤷", "My commit messages are either 'fix' or 'asdfghjkl'", "I code better at 3 AM.
-This is not a flex, it's a cry for help 🌙" ]
+This is not a flex, it's a cry for help 🌙", "My debug logs are 90% print('here') and print('here2')", "I've named variables 'thing1' and 'thing2' in production code" ]

 while True: